AriFordsham/GHCWiki/safe-haskell.md

 - **Constructor access control.**  Code in a module compiled `-XSafe` must not be able to examine or synthesize data values using constructors the module cannot import.

 Note that `-XSafe` should not prevent use of the symbol `IO`.
-Authors of normal (trusted) code may wish to use ` {-# LANGUAGE Safe #-} ` as a means of ensuring they do not accidentally invoke unsafe actions.
+Authors of normal (trusted) code may wish to use ` {-# LANGUAGE Safe #-} ` as a means of ensuring they do not accidentally invoke unsafe actions, directly or indirectly.

 Applications incorporating untrusted code therefore bear responsibility for ensuring they do not execute `IO` actions from untrusted code.
-(Untrusted code must be invoked by evaluating pure functions or executing computations in some monad that provides only restricted access to IO.)
+(Untrusted code must be invoked by evaluating pure functions or executing computations in some monad that provides only restricted access to IO.) **SLPJ: I don't understand this para, esp the parenthesis.
+Clarify?**

 ## Threats